alismazloom/MasterMind-Game/README.md

 # MasterMind Video Game
-This code was written in early 2001
+This code was written in early 2001 and compiled by Turbo Pascal 7